Crisis 22

 It’s July 20, 2022, and the war in Ukraine seems as if it were only starting.
 Several weeks ago the Americans celebrated their 1776 revolution against colonialism, and a week ago the French celebrated their 1789 revolution against the monarchy.
 From 1789 to 1989, democracy went from votes for a privileged few to votes for everybody.
 European empires went from controlling the world to releasing this control, and letting nations decide their own fates.
 In 1989 the Berlin Wall finally came down and the Soviet Union dissolved within a few years.
 But a KGB lieutenant colonel didn’t like it, so he re-created a version of the Soviet Union.
 Once again, Russian citizens are afraid to speak freely and nations are forced back into the arms of Mother Russia.
 Once again, we fight for the ideals of national freedom and individual liberty.

-In struggling against Putin’s Russia, we must also be careful not to trap our opponent in a corner, so that his only option is to keep fighting.
+In struggling against Putin’s Russia, we should also be careful not to trap our opponent in a corner, so that his only option is to keep fighting.
 On the surface it seems that Russia isn’t trapped, but rather expanding into Ukraine.
 Yet Russia is walling itself in politically and economically from the rest of Europe and from a large chunk of the world.
 It’s also trapped in its own political immorality, in a colonial mindset which makes it unwilling to distinguish between power and legitimate control.
 If Russia continues to berate the West for past colonialism and for recent neocolonialism, and yet it embarks on a new version of the old colonialism, even countries that buy Russian oil and weapons will start asking themselves disturbing questions.
 Could we be next?
 If no one respects sovereignty, how safe can we be?

 It’s not in the interest of any country to support a nation which feels free to attack other nations.